Appdynamics/vertica-monitoring-extension/README.md

 The Vertica Monitoring Extension collects the stats by querying Vertica DB system tables and reports them to the AppDynamics Controller.

-This extension works only with the standalone machine agent.

 ## Prerequisite

+In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
+For more details on downloading these products, please visit https://download.appdynamics.com/.

+This is very essential in order to establish a connection with the Vertica DB to get the metrics.
+The extension needs to be able to connect to Vertica DB in order to collect and send metrics.
+To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 Vertica JDBC library is NOT in maven repo.
 You will have to add the vertica jdbc jar file in order to get this extension to work.
 Once you have the jar file, place it in the monitors/Vertica-Monitor/ folder and update the classpath for the jar file as follows.
 Open the Monitor.xml file and update the classpath:
             <classpath>vertica-monitoring-extension.jar;<Name of Vertica Jar file>.jar</classpath>

-This is very essential in order to establish a connection with the Vertica DB to get the metrics.
+## Installation
+1. Run 'mvn clean install' from the vertica-monitoring-extension directory
+2. Download the file Vertica-Monitor.zip found in the 'target' directory into /<machineagent install dir/>/monitors/
+3. Unzip the downloaded file and cd into VerticaMonitor
+4. Open the config.yml file and provide values for host, port, database, user and password.
+You can also configure system table details for which you want to get the stats.
+5. Restart the Machine Agent.
+6. In the AppDynamics controller, look for events in Custom Metrics|Vertica|

+**Note:** Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
+Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.

+## Configuration

-## Installing Vertica
+### Installing Vertica

 1. Download the HP Vertica server package.
 2. Login as root